 If you have any of these symptoms, you should get a COVID-19 diagnostic test.
 It is important to note that diagnostic tests can yield false-negative results, so even if you have a negative test, you should continue to isolate yourself if you have symptoms.
-A membership with Mira can help you access a free at-home PCR COVID-19 test.

 How to Care for Yourself at Home with COVID-19

 The Centers for Disease Control and Prevention (CDC) published three main recommendations on how to care for yourself at home with COVID-19.
 It is important to support your immune system while it fights off the virus.
 The three recommendations include: